OpenTermsArchive/contrib-versions/Google/Terms of Service.md

 If it turns out that a particular term is not enforceable, this will not affect any other terms.

-The laws of California, U.S.A., excluding California’s conflict of laws rules, will apply to any disputes arising out of or relating to these terms or the Services.
-All claims arising out of or relating to these terms or the Services will be litigated exclusively in the federal or state courts of Santa Clara County, California, USA, and you and Google consent to personal jurisdiction in those courts.
+The courts in some countries will not apply California law to some types of disputes.
+If you reside in one of those countries, then where California law is excluded from applying, your country’s laws will apply to such disputes related to these terms.
+Otherwise, you agree that the laws of California, U.S.A., excluding California’s choice of law rules, will apply to any disputes arising out of or relating to these terms or the Services.
+Similarly, if the courts in your country will not permit you to consent to the jurisdiction and venue of the courts in Santa Clara County, California, U.S.A., then your local jurisdiction and venue will apply to such disputes related to these terms.
+Otherwise, all claims arising out of or relating to these terms or the services will be litigated exclusively in the federal or state courts of Santa Clara County, California, USA, and you and Google consent to personal jurisdiction in those courts.

 For information about how to contact Google, please visit our contact page.